Calgary Gas and Electricity Retailers

 - Just Energy

 These companies also serve as electricity retailers in Calgary, supplemented by dozens of other niche energy retailers and producers.
-ENMAX Energy is the RRO provider for Calgary, while Direct Energy Regulated Services is the regulated retailer of electricity in the area.
+ENMAX Energy is the RRO provider for electricity in Calgary, while Direct Energy Regulated Services is the regulated retailer of natural gas in the area.

 History of Natural Gas and Electricity in Calgary